lambdaclass/lambdaclass_hacking_learning_path/README.md

 If you are reading this, you are probably giving your first -or second- steps on the long journey towards being a good developer, but first try to be a good human being and you will see how far that can get you.

+## Learn to fail

+As with most proyect making mistakes fast and loud will make you learn faster, so you should not be ashamed to work directly on a repository through Pull Request rather than workshopping in a draft made elsewhere

+- **Avoid docs**.
+Work directly with Git, it will help get more eyes on your work to get corrections earlier.
+- **Default to git**.
+As said earlier, Git snapshots your work and makes it more accessible to the public, more eyes means more people eager to help you

 ## Company Culture

 ### Principles for success and teamwork philosophy